 Free computer classes will be offered at the Claiborne County Board of Education.
-The classes will include basic computer, Microsoft Word and Microsoft Excel.
-For more information contact Jammie Mullins at 626-8222 ex.
+The classes will include: basic computer, Microsoft Word and Microsoft Excel.
+For more information please contact Jammie Mullins at 626-8222 ex.
 2222.

 Grief Support Group

 Amedisys Hospice will present “Pathways Through Grief,” a six-week grief educational and support group.
-Sessions will be held each Tuesday through March 26 from 10 a.m. until noon.
+The first session was Feb.
+19 and will be held each Tuesday morning through March 26 from 10 a.m. until 12 p.m.
 The group will meet at the Senior Citizens Home Assistance Services Office, located at 1720 Church St., Tazewell.
 The group is free to any adult who has experienced the death of a loved one.
 For more information or to register, call 423-587-9484 or 1-800-659-2633.

-The regular meetings for the Board of Mayor and Aldermen of the City of Harrogate for the Fiscal Year 2012-2013 will be conducted at City Hall, 138 Harrogate Crossing, the fourth Monday of each month at 6 p.m.
-The next scheduled meeting is March 25.
-A monthly planning session is conducted each month at the city hall on Tuesday prior to the scheduled meeting of the board at 6 p.m.
+The regular monthly meetings for the Board of Mayor and Aldermen of the City of Harrogate for the Fiscal Year 2012-2013 will be conducted at City Hall, 138 Harrogate Crossing, the fourth Monday of each month at 6 p.m.
+The Feb. meeting was held early because of the Presidents’ Day holiday; the next scheduled meeting is March A monthly planning session is conducted each month at the City Hall on Tuesday prior to the scheduled meeting of the board at 6 p.m.
 The public is invited to attend all meetings of the Board.

 Hospice Volunteers Needed

-Amedisys Hospice Services needs volunteers.
+Amedisys Hospice Services needs volunteers in your community.
+Come and be a part of a caring and compassionate team!
 Training is free and available at your convenience on an individual or group basis.
-If you would like to make a difference in the lives of the terminally ill, contact Gina Lane, volunteer coordinator, Amedisys Hospice Services.
+If you would like to make a difference in the lives of the terminally ill, please contact: Gina Lane, Volunteer Coordinator, Amedisys Hospice Services.
 423-587-9484 or 1-800-659-2633.